atcollab/at/docs/m/api/lattice.Converters.MADX2AT.rst

 .. list-table::

    * - :func:`ParseAtributesMADX_2_AT`
      - determines atribute and sets field in sxs{i} structure AT
+   * - :func:`atfrommadx`
+     - function atfrommadx(seqfilemadX,E0,outfilename)
    * - :func:`buildATLattice`
      - given a list (cell array) of elements with specified field Spos (center of element (madx default)) in a
-   * - :func:`atfrommadx`
-     - function atfrommadx(seqfilemadX,E0,outfilename)
    * - :func:`reshapeToCellArray`
      - if CEL_CEL is a cell array of structures and cell arrays it converts it a

 .. py:function:: ParseAtributesMADX_2_AT

    | determines atribute and sets field in sxs{i} structure AT
    |
    |  created 6-sept-2012

-.. py:function:: buildATLattice

-   |  given a list (cell array) of elements with specified field Spos (center of element (madx default)) in a
-   |  vector returns a cell array with elements without Spos field and
-   |  appropriate Drifts spaces between.
-Drifts of the same length have the same name.

 .. py:function:: atfrommadx